Node Feature Kernels Increase Graph Convolutional Network Robustness: EXPERIMENTS

-where $\bar{\mA}$ is the normalised adjacency matrix commonly used in GCN, $\mR$ is the noise modelled by a random Erd\H{o}s-Renyi graph, $\mX$ is the node embedding and the coefficient $\alpha$ controls the influence of the noise by weighting original graph propagation.
-We also define perturbation ratio, a second factor that controls the noise, as the density of noise matrix $\mR$ divided by the density of original graph.
-Since the noise and original graph have the same number of nodes, the perturbation ratio equals the ratio between their number of edges, denoted by $|E_{\mR}|$ and $|E|$.

-\paragraph{Realistic Noise Scheme} We consider two more realistic noise schemes, where only the perturbed graph $\mathcal{\hat{G}}(\mX, \hat{\mA}, \hat{E})$ is known to us.
-In the first scheme which we refer to as \emph{edge deletion}, a certain amount of existing edges are randomly sampled and removed from original graph, rendering the perturbed graph a subgraph of the unperturbed graph; while in the second scheme, which we refer to as \emph{edge insertion}, we add to the original graph a certain amount of connections sampled from its non-existing edges.
-We vary the number of edges removed/added and observe the model performance change with respect to the edge change ratio or the perturbation ratio, defined as the number of edges in the perturbed graph, denoted $|\hat{E}|,$ vs. the number of edges in the original graph, denoted $|E|$.
+\paragraph{Perturbation Scheme} The studied perturbation scheme involves both \emph{edge-deletion} noise, where a certain amount of existing edges are randomly sampled and removed from original graph, and \emph{edge-insertion} noise, where we add a certain amount of connections sampled from the non-existing edges in the original graph.
+We consider scenarios where edges are removed or added or both.
+The ratio of edges changed, i.e., the perturbation ratio, is denoted by $\alpha$ for \emph{edge-deletion} and $\beta$ for \emph{edge-insertion}.
 A node feature kernel matrix is added to study its impact in practice, as shown in the following equation, where $\hat{\mA}$ is the GCN message passing operator of the perturbed graph, $\mathcal{N}(\mK) = \mD_{\mK}^{-1/2} \mK \mD_{\mK}^{-1/2}$ is the normalised kernel matrix built from node features ($\mD_{\mK} = \mathrm{diag}(\mK \vone_n)$).
 We are degree normalising the kernel to match the graph representation of the GCN message passing operator.

 \paragraph{Node Feature Kernels} As stated in Section~\ref{sec:kernel-theory}, we use the kernel to introduce information from the node features to the message passing structure.
 The choices of qualified smooth kernel functions are many.
-In our experiment, we perform a proof of concept using the simple linear kernel, defined as the inner product between node features $K_{ij} = \vx_i^\intercal \vx_j.$ \paragraph{Kernel Sparsification} Using the full kernel matrix, where the kernel value is recorded between every pair of nodes, is both computationally costly and may bring in redundant information.
-We adopt in practice a sparsification method using the adjacency matrix of the observed graph, with which \eqnref{eq:kernel} can be rewritten as,
+In our experiment, we perform a proof of concept using the simple linear kernel, defined as the inner product between node features $K_{ij} = \vx_i^\intercal \vx_j.$

+\paragraph{Kernel Sparsification} Using the full kernel matrix, where the kernel value is recorded between every pair of nodes, is both computationally costly and may incorporate redundant information.
+Therefore, we adopt a sparsification method using the adjacency matrix of the graph, with which \eqnref{eq:kernel} can be rewritten as,